Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 - to care for the employee's spouse or reciprocal beneficiary who has a serious health condition; or

-- to care for the employee's parent who has a serious health condition.
+- to care for the employee's sibling, grandchild, or parent who has a serious health condition.

-Employees are eligible to receive up to two hours of paid leave during business hours to attend a mutually scheduled parent-teacher or parent-caregiver conference.
-The time off is not to be credited against vacation or sick leave or interfere with work operations.
-Employees are entitled to no more than two mutually scheduled conferences, per child, in a single calendar year.
+Employees of public sector employers are eligible to receive up to two hours of paid leave during business hours to attend a mutually scheduled parent-teacher or parent-caregiver conference.
+The time off is not to be credited against vacation or sick leave, or adversely interfere with work operations.
+Employees are entitled to no more than two mutually scheduled conferences per child, in a single calendar year.
 Travel time is included as part of the two hours permitted.
 Haw.
 Rev. Stat. § 78-31.

 Organ, Bone Marrow, and Peripheral Blood Stem Cell Donor Leave

-Hawaii employers with 50 or more employees must allow employees to take leave to donate bone marrow, peripheral blood stem cells, or an organ.
-Employees are entitled to seven days of leave to donate bone marrow or peripheral blood stem cells and 30 days to donate an organ.
+Private employers in Hawaii with 50 or more employees must allow employees to take leave to donate bone marrow, peripheral blood stem cells, or an organ.
+Specifically, employees who have been employed for at least one year are entitled to seven days of unpaid leave to donate bone marrow or peripheral blood stem cells and 30 days of unpaid leave to donate an organ each calendar year.
 Donor leave must not be taken concurrently with federal FMLA leave or Hawaii family leave.
 Haw.
-Rev. Stat. § 398A-3.
+Rev. Stat. §§ 398A-1 to 3.

 National Guard Leave

-All Hawaii employers must provide leave to employees who are members of the Hawaii National Guard and are going to, returning from, or performing National Guard service ordered by the governor or the governor's representative.
+All Hawaii employers must provide unpaid leave to employees who are members of the Hawaii National Guard and are going to, returning from, or performing National Guard service ordered by the Governor or the Governor's representative.
+Employees who take such leave are entitled to reemployment to their original positions or positions of like seniority, status, and pay.
+To the extent an employee is no longer qualified for their position due to disabilities sustained during service, employers must offer other positions that are closest to the seniority, status, and pay of the employee's original position.
+Employees may not be discharged without cause within one year of reemployment.
 Haw.
 Rev. Stat. § 121-43.

 Pregnancy Disability Leave